tanveera2001/tanveera2001/README.md

 ---

 ## About
-I am an extroverted individual who is full of energy and determination.
+I’m a determined, extroverted person full of enthusiasm.
 I enjoy working hard and collaborating with others.
-Currently, I am employed at **Prisma** as a **Developer Advocate**.
-My previous experience includes working as a **Full Stack Software Developer**.
-My goal is to constantly enhance my communication and technical abilities.
+I am currently studying **Computer Science and Engineering (CSE)** at North South University.
+Additionally, I have three years of experience in **web development**.
+My goal is to continually improve my technical and communication skills.

 👉 **[Checkout my portfolio](https://your-portfolio-url.com)**